chrisarg/Bit/README.md

 ## Constraints and Current Status

 - **Capacity:** Bitsets have fixed, `int`-sized capacities.
+An extension to resize them is unlikely to be written in the form of an API function and this functionality resuts with the user.
 - **Validation:** Most pointer, index, shape, and allocation checks use `assert`.
-Defining `NDEBUG` removes them; callers still provide valid indexes, equal-length operands, and correctly sized borrowed buffers.
+Defining `NDEBUG` removes them; callers must till provide valid indexes, equal-length operands, and correctly sized borrowed buffers.
+I admit that a memory safe extension would be great, but unlikely to evolve past the use of compiler level sanitizers.
-- **Concurrency:** You synchronize shared mutation.
-GPU calls are synchronous in the current library path.
+- **Concurrency:**  GPU calls are synchronous in the current library path and this is not going to change.
+CPU concurrency safety is up to the caller, with the most significant challenge presented by applications that want to use nested parallelism or combine multiprocessing with multithreading.
 - **GPU residency:** Update and release flags control device mappings.
-GPU strategy selection belongs to the experimental benchmark layer, not the runtime library API.
+Internally the library transposes the right bitset container operand and uses a finite state machine to keep track of the orientation.
+This functionality is not exposed to the caller (it is part of the internal API), but there may be some value to slowly transition those to the public API.
-- **Current research surfaces:** Intel OpenMP offload and native CUDA/HIP benchmarks remain experimental.
+- **Current research surfaces:** Intel OpenMP offload and native CUDA/HIP   benchmarks remain experimental, largely because I don't enough CUDA/HIP myself[^snapshot] to verify the AI generated code
-- **Generated files:** GPU binaries, LLVM intermediates, profiler reports, and benchmark results record builds and experiments; the public API is defined by the header and implementation.

 ## Design, Concurrency, and Performance Notes